IvanaGaneva/SocialDistancingDataManipulation/README.md

 Simplifying/Splitting the FILL_function into smaller parts | IN PROGRESS
-If necessary, add some rm(), gc() lines after that, memory-wise improvement | TBD Bars/Restaurants/BusinessesClose: usual working hours, function file | TBD Coding of St. Clair, Alabama: at some points it is with a dot | TBD Check for similar issues, basic text mining (Jaccard Similarity?) | TBD Cases of Leaves & Joins, should add these to uncoded changes porbably | TBD Aggregation/Adding a filter for the state level instead | DONE
+If necessary, add some rm(), gc() lines after that, memory-wise improvement | TBD Bars/Restaurants/BusinessesClose: usual working hours, function file | TBD Coding of St. Clair, Alabama: at some points it is with a dot | DONE Check for similar issues, basic text mining (Jaccard Similarity?) | DONE Cases of Leaves & Joins (simult.), should add these to uncoded changes porbably | TBD Aggregation/Adding a filter for the state level instead | DONE
 _____________________________________________________________________________________________